 - Transport for Cork will lay the foundations for an efficient, fit for purpose transport system into the future

-The scheme forms part of the traffic management plan for the city whereby traffic whose destination is away for the city centre are encouraged to use the alternate routes thereby reducing congestion for those doing business in the city centre.
+The scheme forms part of the traffic management plan for the city whereby traffic whose destination is away from the city centre are encouraged to use the alternate routes thereby reducing congestion for those doing business in the city centre.

 This is one of a number of schemes being undertaken by Cork City Council with the support of the National Transport Authority to upgrade junctions, reduce pinch points from the network and to re-allocate roadspace on city centre streets to ensure balance between different transport modes.